 As the web has become more central in our lives, hackers have become more sophisticated.
 Google’s nightmare would be serving up sites that are harmful to its searchers.
 At the end of 2017, Google began flagging sites as unsafe when they lack or have improperly configured SSL certificates (indicated by the “s” at the end of “https”)—and diminishing their ranking ability accordingly.
 An SSL certificate is usually free and can be obtained from your registrar quite easily.

-Keywords in Meta Description Tags + 22 Other Factors
+Keyword in Meta Description Tags + 23 Other Factors

-There are 22 other factors that our team has found to make some difference in a website and/or page’s ability to rank – for example, placing keywords in meta title tags and header tags, offsite mentions of your brand, keywords in URL, and anchor text keyword density.
+There are 23 other factors that our team has found to make some difference in a website and/or page’s ability to rank – for example, schema markup / structured data, placing the target keyword in meta title tag and header tags, offsite mentions of your brand, keyword in URL, and anchor text keyword density.
 Although a website that is battling a competitor to move from the #2 spot to the #1 should be looking at every opportunity to improve, the majority of marketers don’t need to think too hard about them.

 Conclusion